Sulfur dioxide: Precursor to sulfuric acid

 Sulfur dioxide is an intermediate in the production of sulfuric acid, being converted to sulfur trioxide, and then to oleum, which is made into sulfuric acid.
 Sulfur dioxide for this purpose is made when sulfur combines with oxygen.
 The method of converting sulfur dioxide to sulfuric acid is called the contact process.
-Several billion kilograms are produced annually for this purpose.
+Several million tons are produced annually for this purpose.

 Food preservative

 Sulfur dioxide is sometimes used as a preservative for dried apricots, dried figs, and other dried fruits, owing to its antimicrobial properties and ability to prevent oxidation, and is called E220 when used in this way in Europe.
 As a preservative, it maintains the colorful appearance of the fruit and prevents rotting.
-It is also added to sulfured molasses.
-Sublimed sulfite is ignited and burned in an enclosed space with the fruits.
-This is usually done outdoors.
-Fruits may be sulfured by dipping them into an either sodium bisulfite, sodium sulfite or sodium metabisulfite.
+Historically, molasses was "sulfured" as a preservative and also to lighten its color.
+Treatment of dried fruit was usually done outdoors, by igniting sublimed sulfur and burning in an enclosed space with the fruits.
+Fruits may be sulfured by dipping them into sodium bisulfite, sodium sulfite or sodium metabisulfite.